teleport-network/documents/modules/XIBC/README.md

 * Synchronously on `OnRecvPacket` if the contract processes packets as soon as they are received from XIBC contract.

-* Asynchronously if contract processes packets at some later point after receiving the packet.
+* Asynchronously if the contract processes packets at some later point after receiving the packet.

 This acknowledgement data is opaque to XIBC much like the packet Data and is treated by XIBC as a simple byte string `[]byte`.
 The receiver contracts must encode their acknowledgement so that the sender contact can decode it correctly.